Two arrested in shooting of doctor in Edina hospital parking ramp

 Police followed several leads to track down a vehicle believed to have been involved in the Sept.
 14 shooting on the second level of the hospital's parking ramp.
 Police found the vehicle at a hotel in Bloomington and arrested the two suspects.

-The man allegedly shot a doctor in the head during an attempted robbery in the ramp at 65th Street and France Avenue S., then fled the scene.
+The man allegedly shot a doctor in the head during an attempted robbery in the ramp at 65th Street and S. France Avenue, then fled the scene.
 The doctor, a 45-year-old man from Eagan, was treated at the hospital and later released.